May 24, 2023

 The exchange control regulations in Thailand aren’t set in stone, however.
-They frequently change, giving the BoT a chance to tighten or loosen the control of inward and outward remittance of foreign exchange as needed.
+They frequently change, allowing the BoT to tighten or loosen the control of inward and outward remittance of foreign exchange as needed.

 Fortunately for expats and Thais alike, the recent updates were quite positive.
-There was a significant relaxation of rules on capital outflow introduced in 2019 and later revised in 2021.
+A significant relaxation of rules on capital outflow was introduced in 2019 and later revised in 2021.
 (The BoT is further loosening the controls when writing this article!)

 If you are interested in the specific details, you can view BoT’s official notifications & circulars on their website.
 Many are in Thai, but some are also translated into English.

 Extent of exchange control regulations in Thailand